 It might make a lot of sense for sellers to consider offering owner financing.
 If they know that banks will be loathed to lend against their property.
 The most common reasons are underlying issues with the property’s title, liens or judgments against the property, or violations.

 For example, perhaps the owner installed a sauna illegally without getting the city’s proper permits.
 Or he has already gotten caught and received a violation by the NYC Department of Buildings.

 Either situation might make the home unfinanceable for most traditional lenders, which means the owner stepping in might be a great idea if it’ll expand the universe of potential buyers.

 Remember that contracts usually stipulate that properties are to be delivered free and clear of title and any violations, liens, or judgments.
 Therefore, some explaining and negotiation will be necessary if you wish for a buyer to purchase it anyway.

 2) Seller financing expands the range of possible buyers for their home

-Besides greatly expanding the possible range of buyers from offering financing if banks won’t lend, the range of buyers expands even if banks will lend.
-That’s because some buyers won’t qualify for a mortgage from a traditional bank lender.
+Besides greatly expanding the possible range of buyers from offering financing if banks won’t lend, the range of buyers extends even if banks lend.
+That’s because some buyers won’t qualify for a mortgage loan from a traditional bank lender.